Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 As a nutritional therapist, you'll need to:

-- carry out initial consultations on a one-to-one basis with patients to conduct an assessment of their health and get a detailed case history from them
+- carry out initial consultations on a one-to-one basis with patients to assess their health and get a detailed case history from them

-- recommend and analyse laboratory tests, which give indications of nutritional imbalances, the functioning of the liver and the digestive system
+- recommend and analyse laboratory tests to check for nutritional imbalances, the functioning of the liver and the digestive system

-- explain the physiological impact of complex biochemical imbalances and nutritional deficiencies to help your client and answer any questions they may have
+- explain the physiological impact of complex biochemical imbalances and nutritional deficiencies to clients and answer any questions they may have

 - agree on a personalised nutrition and lifestyle plan, which will include dietary recommendations, and may also include a nutritional-supplement plan and changes to lifestyle